Research Projects1. NMSU Initiative on Carbon Management and Soil Health

 Cropping systems that reduce or eliminate tillage and improve crop, soil, and water management strategies can enhance soil health and agricultural sustainability in the semiarid southwestern USA.
 We evaluate tillage systems, crop rotations, and other novel cropping strategies to improve soil health, reduce soil erosion, and mitigate greenhouse gas emissions from diverse crop rotations.

-Typical cropping systems in the drylands of the western United States use intensive tillage and long fallow period to conserve moisture for crop production.
-We are evaluating the effects of cover crops (as fallow replacement crop) on soil properties, water conservation, and soil microbial community structure in eastern New Mexico.
+Typical cropping systems in the western United States use intensive tillage and a long fallow period to conserve moisture for crop production.
+Cropping system diversification through cover crops and alternative crops could improve soil health, water conservation, and sustainable crop production.
+We are evaluating the effects of various cover crops on soil properties, water conservation, and soil microbial community structure in different crop and forage production systems.

 Sustainable crop production in Nepal is continuously challenged by environmental and economic pressures on farmers.
-We are working on a research and demonstration project in support of USAID Horticulture Innovation Lab that reveal the benefits of improved soil management and integrated pest management practices on soil health and agricultural sustainability of small-holder farming in Nepal.
+We are working on research and demonstration projects that benefit farmers through improved soil management and integrated pest management practices on soil health and the agricultural sustainability of small-holder farming in Nepal.
 More information is also available at http://www.cardnepal.org/ongoing-projects.html.